The Levee, Chicago: History

-Anti-Vice Reformers
+Anti-vice reformers

 Devout Christian communities protested at the beginning of the 20th century against prostitution and gambling in the Levee.
 At its peak, up to 5,000 prostitutes worked in the local brothels.
 Increasingly, the public became aware of "white slavery" cases in which girls from rural areas fell into the hands of pimps and were systematically forced into prostitution.
 An especially sensational case was that of Madame Mary Hastings, who inflicted torture and forced prostitution on minor girls in her brothel Custom House Place on Jackson Street.

-The Levee District's success in vice came to an end when reformers such as the WCTU and Chicago Vice Commission (CVC) (established by Carter Harrison, Jr.) publicly exposed the issues of white slavery and alcohol abuse.
+The Levee District's success in vice came to an end when reformers such as the WCTU and Chicago Vice Commission (CVC) (established by Carter Harrison IV) publicly exposed the issues of white slavery and alcohol abuse.
 The WCTU had a "department of rescue" to save women forced into slavery.
 They also had a "department of social purity", which upheld sexual consent laws.
 The WCTU paid investigators to conduct studies on forced prostitution in Midwest lumber camps.
 This in turn helped them publish a journal on the stories of women working as prostitutes in Chicago (Levee District), San Francisco, and New York.

 The CVC focused on terminating vice districts, and on investigating the conditions for women in the Levee.
 The members spoke to prostitutes, police, and neighborhood organizations.
-They published a report, The Social Evil in Chicago, which included prostitution statistics and recommendations for improvement.
+They published the report The Social Evil in Chicago, which included prostitution statistics and recommendations for improvement.
 The report concluded that about 5,000 professional prostitutes worked in Chicago, and about five million men were receiving services from them, for which the women received about $25 weekly.
 They were mostly uneducated and unskilled, and they had little to no opportunities for economic advancement.
 The report was read around the world and influenced vice commissions in 43 cities to close their own vice districts.

 Closure of The Levee

-The difficult process to close down the entire Levee District began on January 9, 1910, when Nathaniel Ford Moore died in Victoria "Vic" Shaw's brothel.
+The difficult process of closing down the entire Levee District began on January 9, 1910, when Nathaniel Ford Moore died in Victoria "Vic" Shaw's brothel.
 She wanted to frame Minna Everleigh for the death, but Everleigh found out about Moore before Shaw got the chance.
 Shaw was forced to call the police to report the death after which her brothel was closed.
 A year later, on October 3, 1911, the state's attorney issued warrants for 135 people associated with the Levee, including Big Jim Colosimo, Ed Weiss, Roy Jones and Vic Shaw.
 The warrants shut down halls, saloons and brothels.
 Many people were arrested within the brothels; in Marie Blanchey's brothel, 20 women and 30 men were arrested.
 Word spread about corruption in the government, and on October 24, 1911, Mayor Carter Harrison ordered the closure of the Everleigh Club.
 It was shut down the following day.
 Many businesses in the Levee District closed in 1911, but the district held on for two more years.
 One of the last brothels to close was Freiberg's Dance Hall, which celebrated its last night on August 24, 1914.